-- An interest in Health & Social Care sectors - Ability to work independently on assignment briefs and research tasks - Good practical skills - An ability to organise time and controlled assessment in order to meet strict deadlines - Ability to complete written assessments
+- ◆ An interest in Health & Social Care sectors - Ability to work independently on assignment briefs and research tasks - ♦ Good practical skills - An ability to organise time and controlled assessment in order to meet strict deadlines - Ability to complete written assessments

 The course is assessed through a combination of internally and externally assessed units.
 Building on the rigorous assessment standards expected of BTEC qualifications, the new BTEC Tech Award in Health and Social Care includes an externally assessed synoptic paper (exam) making up 40% of the award.
 There are also two internally assessed coursework components that are completed under controlled conditions.
+The coursework tasks, require thorough planning and commitment to meeting strict deadlines.